ChizzyDizzy/CLOTHX-Ecommerce-Laravel/README.md

-Screenshots
+<h2>Screenshots
-**Link to the report including the screenshots of the application ** :  https://github.com/ChizzyDizzy/ClothX-Ecommerce-Laravel/blob/main/SSP%202%20Report%20CB011568.pdf
+**Link to the report including the screenshots of the application ** </h2>:  https://github.com/ChizzyDizzy/ClothX-Ecommerce-Laravel/blob/main/SSP%202%20Report%20CB011568.pdf

 Features